Pittsburgh Thunderbirds

 The Pittsburgh Thunderbirds are a professional ultimate team based in Pittsburgh, Pennsylvania.
 The Thunderbirds compete in the Ultimate Frisbee Association (UFA) as a member of the Central Division.
-They play their home games at Highmark Stadium, a soccer stadium in Pittsburgh's Station Square.
+They play their home games at F.N.B.
+Stadium, a soccer stadium in Pittsburgh's Station Square.

 History

 Founding

-Pittsburgh has long been a considered a hotbed for ultimate, with strong youth programs and adult club teams.
+Pittsburgh has long been considered a hotbed for ultimate, with strong youth programs and adult club teams.
 Through the 2010s, the University of Pittsburgh's ultimate club team was a national powerhouse, winning back-to-back National Championships in 2012 and 2013 and finishing second in 2018, with multiple former players going on to compete in both the American Ultimate Disc League and Major League Ultimate.

 A Pittsburgh-based franchise for the AUDL was announced via a private Pittsburgh ultimate Facebook group in June 2014, under the ownership of Dr. Tracy Neuendorf.
 Andrew Gardner (stepson of Neuendorf) and Elliot Diamond were announced as the team's inaugural general manager and assistant general manager.
 Gardner and others polled local players and fans at MARS (Pittsburgh's annual mixed Ultimate tournament) with slips of paper listing eighteen potential names.
 "Thunderbirds" was announced as the winning choice on July 9, 2014.